Diabetes and coronavirus

-As explained in this article from Diabetes UK, most people who become infected with the virus experience only mild symptoms that mean they don’t need to go into hospital.
+People with diabetes, regardless of which type, are no more likely to catch coronavirus than the rest of the population.
+As explained in this article from Diabetes UK, most people who do become infected with the virus experience only mild symptoms that mean they don’t need to go into hospital.
 For people who are ill enough to be hospitalised, the risk of serious complications is higher amongst those with diabetes – around 3.5 times higher for people with type 1, and 2 times higher for people with type 2.

 If you’re still concerned about yourself, or about a loved one who has diabetes, read on for a guide to staying safe.
 There are some simple things you can do to lower your risk and put your mind at rest.

 I have diabetes.
 How can I protect myself from COVID-19?

 According to the NHS, having diabetes puts you at moderate risk from COVID-19, meaning you are “clinically vulnerable”.
 The official NHS guidance for people at moderate risk is to follow government advice on social distancing.